sphinx-doc/sphinx/doc/config.rst

    The configuration file itself can be an extension; for that, you only need to provide a :func:`setup` function in it.

-.. confval:: templates_path

-   A list of paths that contain extra templates (or templates that overwrite builtin templates).

 .. confval:: source_suffix

    The file name extension of source files.
 Only files with this suffix will be